-Coincidentally, UNCTAD also came up with a US\$2.5 trillion figure, albeit for 2018 and actually measuring the export value in ocean-based industries.
-According to these data the biggest ocean-based industries in 2018 were coastal and marine tourism (US\$1.1 trillion, 44% of the total), followed by marine high technology and other manufactures not classified elsewhere (US\$595 billion, 24%) and maritime transport services (US\$ 399 billion, 16%).
+In 2018 UNCTAD estimated a total value for ocean-based goods and services at US\$2.5 trillion, inclusive of the export value in ocean-based industries.25 According to these data the biggest ocean-based industries in 2018 were coastal and marine tourism (US\$1.1 trillion, 44% of

-While the focus in this section has been on the ocean economy, the economic contribution of other water-based activities should not be neglected.
+While the focus in this section has been on the ocean economy, the economic contribution of other waterbased activities should not be neglected.
 For example, river economic belts (REBs) play a crucial role in the global supply chain as bonds of economic development.
-The 65 most significant REBs (each with a catchment area exceeding 100,000 km2) represent 45% of the world's land area, 63% runoff to ocean, 53% bio-capacity, 42% population, and 90%+ navigational capacity.
-Rivers also serve as critical economic, social and environmental roles in supporting agriculture, transport, energy (especially hydropower), and tourism.
-The world's ten most populous river basins are projected to account for almost a quarter of global GDP by 2050, up from around 10% in 2010.
-Moreover, a significant share of global seafood is not produced in the ocean, but inland instead (e.g. in rivers, lakes and reservoirs): inland aquaculture accounts for around 44% of total aquaculture production.
+The 65 most significant REBs (each with a catchment area exceeding 100,000 km2) represent 45% of the world's land area, 63% runoff to ocean, 53% bio-capacity, 42% population, and 90%+ navigational capacity.26 Rivers also serve as critical economic, social and environmental roles in supporting agriculture, transport, energy (especially hydropower), and tourism.27 The world's ten most populous river basins are projected to account for almost a quarter of global GDP by 2050, up from around 10% in 2010.28 Moreover, a significant share of global seafood is not produced in the ocean, but inland instead (e.g. in rivers, lakes and reservoirs): inland aquaculture accounts for around 44% of total aquaculture production.29